-Cell highways are the circuits on each ICM used to relay cells between the CPOD and the IPOD(s), XPOD and Protocol Accelerator.
+Cell highways are the circuits used to relay cells between the CPOD and the IPOD(s), XPOD and Protocol Accelerator in the SA 100.

 To display cell highway statistics:

 1. Choose the Cell Hwy Stats button in the Display Board Status window.
 The Select Cell Highway(s) window appears.